marcmelchor/cc-aht-api/README.md

 Once the application is up and running, you can hit the API on `http://localhost:4001`.

-- Get the `DWH (Data Warehouse)` app and running, you can find it on `https://github.com/marcmelchor/cc-aht-dwh-psql`.
+- Get the `DWH (Data Warehouse)` app and running, you can find it on `https://github.com/marcmelchor/cc-aht-dwh-psql`
+- Get the `Business Transit` app and running, you can find it on `https://github.com/marcmelchor/cc-aht-business-transit`
-- Get the `Transofrm and Sink` app and running, you can find it on `https://github.com/marcmelchor/cc-aht-transform-and-loading`.
+- Get the `Transofrm and Sink` app and running, you can find it on `https://github.com/marcmelchor/cc-aht-transform-and-loading`
-- Open your preferred `API platform` (e.g. Postman).
-- Create a new `POST` request with this uri `http://localhost:4001/ingest-data`.
-- In the `Authorization` section and a `Bearer Token` you can find it in `./src/environments/environment.ts` the attribute `authSourceToken`.
+- Get the `Producer` app and running, you can find it on `https://github.com/marcmelchor/cc-aht-producer`
-- Send the request.

 ## Configuration